DonaldKellett/iron-lambda/README.md

 $ coqide # Open CoqIDE 8.6 from local switch.
 Note that doing it outside of /path/to/your/iron-lambda/ will open your default (probably much newer) version of CoqIDE!
 ```

 `make` should succeed (perhaps with a few warnings) and you should now be able to step through the vernacular files in this repo interactively using CoqIDE 8.6.
-If not then feel free to open an issue.

 ## Lambda Calculi